 This is a different kind of mill.
 The water mill is not powered by wind but by using running water.

-I hoped you enjoyed reading this article and that you now know why there are so many windmills in the Netherlands.
-After reading this blog post you most likely have a better insight into the different types of windmills, their functions, and what the best places are to visit them.
+I hope you enjoyed reading this article and that you now know why there are so many windmills in the Netherlands.
+After reading this blog post, you most likely have a better insight into the different types of windmills, their functions, and the best places to visit them.